July 6th - 17th, 2020

 As this area becomes more popular, more tourists come to the area.
 Sometimes sightings of the jaguars are private, and at other times there can be multiple boats.
 It can be busy with boats.
 This is not always pleasant.
 However, more boats on the water equals more eyes searching, giving everyone a better opportunity to see more jaguars.
 Try to be courteous of your fellow travelers and people in the other boats.
 The jaguars do not fear multiple boats, but it can get frustrating at times trying to photograph.
 Each trip is different, but be prepared to not be alone most of the time while viewing the cats.
 Our boat drivers are experienced and great at maneuvering the boats.
 They are by far the best; they understand a photographer’s needs.
 It all depends on the cats, how long we’re out searching, and the weather.

 Trip rates typically rise yearly due to increased overhead by our tour operator.
 It’s our goal to give you the best value possible.
 As when working in any increasingly popular destination, we have little control of overhead costs that may arise.

 We have limited this year’s group to 14 guests.
 We prefer to fill the majority of the lodges with our guests rather than share with other groups, if possible.
 We would rather be around our own peeps!
 If there is a couple requesting to book the last space, we will add one additional guest to the group.
 We will often do this as a courtesy to regular guests.
 We appreciate your understanding on this matter.

-US citizens must carry a valid US passport and visa when traveling to Brazil for any purpose.
+US citizens must carry a valid US passport when traveling to Brazil for any purpose.
 One blank passport page is required for the entry stamp.

 Please visit the US Department of State – Bureau of Consular Affairs for the most up-to-date entry, exit, and visa requirements.